- ABOUT ANFF

 Anthony ChristianSenior Operations Engineer - Griffith University, QLD node

 Anthony joined the QMNC in 2007 bringing 20 years experience in the Semiconductor manufacturing business.
-A time served, masters degree Engineer, he is responsible for maintaining the availability the all the equipment and facilities at the QMNC as well as project management of new equipment procurements and installations to the site.
+A time served, masters degree Engineer, he is responsible for maintaining the availability of equipment and facilities.

 Dipankar ChughMicrofluidics Technologist: Scientific Services - University of South Australia, SA node